grundic/yagocd/README.rst

 and streamline the build-test-release cycle for worry-free.
 Using this library you can access to internals of the Pipelines, check their statuses, download Artifacts and more.

-Library has a `Client` class, which is a single entry point of whole project.
+Library has a `Yagocd` class, which is a single entry point of whole project.
 Creating instance of it would give you possibilities to work with all functionality.

 Installation